 Creating the Foundation

 Butler, however, is not the founder of the company.
 Uncle Nearest was cofounded by author and entrepreneur Fawn Weaver, the primary driving force in ensuring this story of lost history is championed.
 Weaver happened to read about Green in a New York Times article in 2016 and decided to learn more.
 As they say, one thing led to another and she launched the Uncle Nearest brand in 2017.
-By 2018, the accolades were flowing and 2019 saw the opening of the Nearest Green Distillery in Shelbyville, Tenn.
+By 2018, the accolades were flowing and 2019 saw the opening of the Nearest Green Distillery in Shelbyville, Tennessee.
 In reaching out to the family to ensure Green’s work was recognized, she met Butler, Green’s great-great-granddaughter, and the two women have been making history from the get-go.
 “We have a love for the work that we do, to ensure that Nearest Green’s name is cemented in history,” says Butler.

 Both Weaver and Butler have earned recognition aplenty as they forge ahead in success.
 “I have come to accept, believe and know that whiskey really is in my blood,” Butler says.
 Coming from 31 years of service in federal law enforcement and going on next to making whiskey, her current position as a master blender, earned within a year’s time of joining the company, speaks volumes of her natural talent.
 Though Butler was previously a whiskey enthusiast, she never imagined she’d be working in the industry.
 “I’m excited about what I’m doing and absolutely love it.
 It has been the most phenomenal year ever,” she shares.